aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

 ```
 aws cloudformation describe-stacks --stack-name demo-hello-backend-$new_backend_commit_id
 ```
-**Note:** If you get a "Stack with id ... does not exist" error, then verify that the pipeline is in the deployment stage and try again.
+**Note:** If you get a "Stack with id ... does not exist" error, then verify that the *hello-backend* pipeline is in the deployment stage and try again.